Data Center Text Amendment

 Summary

-- Data Center, Minor: A physical room, building, or transmitting applications and services, or for storing and managing the data associated with those applications and services, which contains a threshold of less than 20,000 square feet, does not require a substation, and operates under 5 MWh.
-A minor data center can include data centers as an accessory use if they are under 2,000 square feet.
+- Data Center, Minor: A physical room, building, or facility that houses infrastructure for building, running, delivering, or transmitting applications and services, or for storing and managing the data associated with those applications or services.
+Minor data centers shall be under 20,000 square feet and do not require a substation.
+A minor data center may include data centers as an accessory use if they are under 2,000 square feet.

 Please see the below table for examples of the different sizes and scales: